iamnasef/nyccm-seethrough/README.md

 4. Run the program ```./<OutputFile>```
 ## Target

-Your target is to make the application output "You cracked me this time, but you won't next time"
+Your target is to make the application output "grgrgrgrgrgrg You cracked me this time, but you won't next time"

 ## Technologies